cmayron/Legal-Calculus/README.md

 LCES is a procedural‑literacy and workflow‑control system.

+BOOTLOADER BLOCK: UPL-SAFE HUMAN-IN-THE-LOOP REQUIREMENT

+ — This block establishes the mandatory legal boundary conditions for all AI operations interacting with legal content under United States Unauthorized Practice of Law (UPL) rules.
+AI systems are legally treated as non-lawyer entities and therefore cannot perform any action that constitutes the practice of law.
+Human activities and approvals are required to ensure that AI-generated material remains within the category of legal information rather than crossing into unauthorized legal advice.
+UPL statutes across all U.S. jurisdictions prohibit non-lawyers, including AI, from applying law to specific facts, recommending legal actions, interpreting statutes or regulations for individuals, drafting documents requiring legal judgment, or representing anyone in legal processes.
+Because AI cannot hold a law license, cannot assume ethical duties, cannot be disciplined by a bar authority, and cannot bear malpractice liability, it cannot perform any task that requires legal judgment.
+Human oversight is therefore not optional; it is the structural safeguard that keeps the workflow compliant.

+AI may summarize, structure, draft, analyze, or generate procedural explanations, but it may not autonomously apply law to a user’s specific factual scenario or recommend what a user should do.
+Any AI-generated draft that could be construed as legal advice must be reviewed, interpreted, modified, and approved by a human.
+Human approval breaks the causal chain of AI autonomy and converts AI output into a tool rather than a legal service.
+This distinction is central to UPL compliance: tools are permitted, services are regulated.
+When a human evaluates and approves AI output, the human—not the AI—exercises legal judgment, carries responsibility, and makes the final decision.

+Human oversight also supplies the professional judgment layer required by state bars, including independent reasoning, ethical compliance, conflict checks, confidentiality decisions, and client-specific analysis.
+AI cannot perform these functions.
+Architect AI, Builder AI, and Inspector AI operate strictly as decision-support systems.
+They may generate structure, produce drafts, and evaluate quality, but they may not decide, interpret, or apply.
+The Human Strategist is the only entity permitted to interpret meaning, approve content, apply law to facts, or make final determinations.
+This preserves the required separation between automated assistance and licensed legal judgment.

+This block is always active whenever any workflow touches legal content, legal processes, legal interpretation, or user-specific factual scenarios.
+It governs all LCES Editions, all Architect–Builder–Inspector sequences, and all downstream transformations.
+It ensures that AI remains a drafting, structuring, and analytical tool while the human remains the responsible legal actor.
+One-sentence doctrine: Human approval is required because U.S. UPL law prohibits AI from exercising legal judgment, and human-in-the-loop review converts AI output into permissible legal information rather than unauthorized legal advice.

 It is not a law firm, legal clinic, substitute for licensed counsel, or a source of legal advice.

 ---